 Table~\ref{tab:OcularParameter} reports the parameter values for the four ocular surfaces considered and shown in Figure~\ref{fig:eye_geometry}.

-\section{Eye Material Parameters}
+\section{Eye material parameters}

-\subsection{Constant Young's Modulus}
+\subsection{Constant young's modulus}

 Here is a summary of the resources that we used to estimate the range of the constant Young's modulus of the eye, reported in Table~\ref{tab:material}.
-Bryant and McDonnell performed membrane inflation tests on twelve human cornea measuring displacements with a fiber optic displacement probe and estimating material properties by fitting a linear isotropic model to the measured displacements \cite{BryantandMcDonnell1996}.
+Bryant and McDonnell performed membrane inflation tests on twelve human cornea which measured displacements with a fiber optic displacement probe and estimated material properties by fitting a linear isotropic model to the measured displacements \cite{BryantandMcDonnell1996}.
 The reported mean Young's modulus was 0.83 MPa with a standard derivation of 0.22 MPa (coefficient of variation is 0.26)~\cite{BryantandMcDonnell1996}.
 Orssengo and Pye derived a theoretical relationship between the true intraocular pressure and the Young's modulus for the cornea for an average human cornea~\cite{orssengoandpye1999}.
-The true intraocular pressure is the pressure in the eye (measured with a Goldmann’s applanation tonometry) divided by a correction factor that takes into account the dimension, curvature and material properties of the cornea.
-For a reasonable ranges of true intraocular pressures, they find the Young's modulus can range between 0.2 MPa (low intraocular pressure) and 1.0 MPa (high intraocular pressure)~\cite{BryantandMcDonnell1996}.
-Woo et al.~found that at a low intraocular pressures the sclera can be five stiffer than the cornea~\cite{Wooetal1972}.
+The true intraocular pressure is the pressure in the eye (measured with a Goldmann’s applanation tonometry) divided by a correction factor that takes the dimension, curvature, and material properties of the cornea into account.
+For a reasonable range of true intraocular pressures, they found that the Young's modulus can range between $0.2$~MPa (low intraocular pressure) and $1.0$~MPa (high intraocular pressure)~\cite{BryantandMcDonnell1996}.
+Woo et al.~found that the sclera can be five stiffer than the cornea at a low IOP~\cite{Wooetal1972}.